u2032/gh-pull-request-buddy/README.md

 #### github.js
 This file implements the calls to the GitHub API and keeps also the needed data to display.
 Some events are emitted by this part when something happens, like when a pull request has been fetched through the API (such an event is caught to update the view)

+### Storage

+This project is not fully stateless, mainly to keep a cache and avoiding reaching the GitHub API rate limit, and also for the implementation of somes features (like the ignore list)

+To store this data, the dashboard uses the `localstorage` of the browser.
+The data is not loaded if the connected user is not the same as the previous one, and the user can ask to delete all the cached data manually.

+When there is no data in the cache, the loading time and the number of calls to the API is bigger to rebuild it.
+Moreover, all the preferences are reset